Mujung/ModelMariner/README.md

 ModelMariner takes the opposite tack.
 It is an **offline compiler**.
-You feed it the traces you already recorded — every model, every task, every token, dollar,
+You feed it the traces you already recorded — every model, every task, every token, dollar, millisecond, quality score, error, and privacy tier — and it *compiles* a routing policy the way a build tool compiles source: deterministically, explainably, and with the whole picture in view.

+The distinction matters for three reasons a captain cares about:

+1. **Evidence over optimism.** Every decision is backed by observations you can point at.
+When ModelMariner routes `draft-legal-clause` to `lighthouse-local`, it can show you the 45 recorded calls that justify it.
+2. **Hard constraints are actually hard.** A budget cap, a latency ceiling, a privacy tier — these *disqualify* candidates.
+They are never "soft penalties" that a high enough quality score can bribe past.
+Regulated workloads demand this, and so does anyone who has ever been paged at 3 a.m.
+3. **Reproducibility.** The same traces and the same policy always compile to the same routing table, byte for byte.
+You can commit the output, diff it in code review, and gate CI on it.

+ModelMariner never opens a socket to a provider.
+It cannot.
+That is the point.